-A tone will sound when the battery voltage is low.
-You have approximately 20 minutes to replace the battery.
-A different tone lasting two seconds will sound just before the battery stops working.
+An indicator will sound when the battery voltage is low.
+You have approximately 20 minutes\ to replace the battery.
+A different indicator will sound just before the battery stops working.

-Actual time between low battery indicator and shut down will vary depending on environmental noise levels and brand of battery used.
+\ Actual time between low battery indicator and shut down will vary depending on environmental noise levels and brand of battery used.